-Instead of “how to make a dado without a router” this blog post should have been probably called “How to make a dado without a router or any power tool, or any hand tool”.
-I needed to make a dado cut while building my ruler marking gauge without using any of those.
+I needed to make a dado cut while building my ruler marking gauge without using any of these tools.
 I was looking for different options and eventually, I created a simple sanding jig which helped me to achieve it.
-Honestly, that was quite a challenge.
+Honestly, cutting a dado without any tools was quite a challenge.

 RELATED: